-The article below was published in CQ NEWS on June 17, 2015
+The article below was published in the June 17, 2015 issue of CQ NEWS.

 Conservatives Push to Revive Obamacare Adoption Tax Break